 - Truck drivers with limited truck driving experience are more likely to carry huge loads way above the limits regulated by both federal and state laws in California

-As you can see, an unexperienced truck driver can do plenty of mistakes that can cause serious injuries and damages in truck accidents.
+As you can see, an inexperienced truck driver can do plenty of mistakes that can cause serious injuries and damages in truck accidents.

-Only an experienced Los Angeles truck accident attorney knows which areas to investigate to expose negligence or illegality in an unexperienced truck driver’s actions.
-While you can’t really tell the difference between a skilled and unexperienced truck driver, our truck accident attorneys at the Law Offices of Howard Craig Kornberg can!
+Only an experienced Los Angeles truck accident attorney knows which areas to investigate to expose negligence or illegality in an inexperienced truck driver’s actions.
+While you can’t really tell the difference between a skilled and inexperienced truck driver, our truck accident attorneys at the Law Offices of Howard Craig Kornberg can!